magneticio/vamp/docs/content/installation/quick_start.md

 - Docker 1.7.x
 - Boot2Docker 1.7.x if on Mac OSX

-> **Note**: As of Vamp 0.7.9, we don't support Docker 1.6 anymore when using the Docker driver.

 ## Step 2: Run Vamp

 Start the `magneticio/vamp-docker:latest` container, taking care to pass in the right parameters.
 A typical command on Macbook running Boot2Docker would be: